-In the years of fin-de-siecle, death was a recurring subject of conversations, books and paintings.
-Europeans feared the new century: they did not know what it would bring and some expected the end of the world.
-Malczewski, as a legit Symbolist, could have not done other than choose this subject as a leading theme for the cycle of his works.
-However, he stepped away from the traditional depiction of death and he turned instead to the Greek mythology where death, Thanatos, was a god brother of dream, Hypnos.
+In the years of fin-de-siecle, death was a popular subject of conversations, books, and paintings.
+Europeans feared the new century – they did not know what it would bring, and some expected the end of the world.
+Malczewski, as a legit Symbolist, could not have done anything other than select this subject as a leading theme for the cycle of his works.
+However, he stepped away from the traditional depiction of death, and he turned instead to the Greek mythology where death, Thanatos, was a god brother of the dream, Hypnos.

-However, Malczewski chose to depict Thanatos as a woman, as it often happened in Symbolism (woman as femme fatale, woman as virtue, etc.).
-Look at her: she’s naked and the curves of her body are sinuously paralleled by the curves of the wings.
+However, Malczewski chose to depict Thanatos as a woman, as it often happened in Symbolism (woman as femme fatale, woman as a virtue, etc.).
+Look at her: the naked curves of her body are sinuously paralleled by the curves of the wings.
 The pouch she’s wearing at her waist leads our eyes to her vulva.
-In her hands she’s holding a scythe, her eternal symbol.
+In her hands, she’s holding a scythe, her eternal symbol.

-By depicting death as a fecund woman Malczewski reverted the typical rhetoric: according to him death is not the end, but just the beginning of a new life.
+By depicting death as a fertile woman, Malczewski reverted the typical rhetoric: according to him, death is not the end but just the beginning of a new life.
 By setting her in this dreamy environment, Malczewski wanted to draw on the close relationship between death and dream, Thanatos and Hypnos.
-Is our life just a dream and death brings to us the awakening?
+Is our life just a dream, and death brings, to us, the awakening?

-This hopeful message is certainly bearing some religious undertones.
-Look at this old man, he seems to be ready to die, his head turned towards death and his neck tense.
+This hopeful message certainly bears some religious undertones.
+Look at this old man: he seems to be ready to die, his head turned towards death and his neck tense.
 His hands clutched in prayer, his fingers fiddling with a small medallion with Virgin Mary, something that many Polish Catholics wear even today.

 Death looks almost like a Greek goddess.
-However, it’s difficult to me to understand her face expression: is she feeling pity for this old man?
+However, it’s difficult to understand her facial expression: is she feeling pity for this old man?
 Or is she just focused on doing her job?

 Have you seen a sweeter smile of death?
 She’s so feminine here, wearing a corset and playing with the flowers in her hair.
 Malczewski instead is very serious, his gaze challenging the viewer.
-The two figures are detached from one another, as if each of them belonged to another world.
+The two figures are detached from one another as if each of them belonged to another world.
 Malczewski seems to be saying: it’s not my time to leave yet.
-It’s true, he would die over 25 year later, in 1929.
+It’s true – he would die over 25 years later, in 1929.